AntoineSoetewey/datanalyze/content/_index.md

 ---
-title: "Need help to analyze your data? :bar_chart:"
+title: "Need help to analyze your data?"
 description: "Professional website of Antoine Soetewey, PhD candidate in statistics at UCLouvain"
 ---

 {{< lead >}}
 Do you have data, some questions, and you are stuck?
-Let's find a solution together!
+Let's find a solution together! :bar_chart:
 {{< /lead >}}

 I'm Antoine Soetewey, PhD candidate in statistics at UCLouvain.